TheGardenMan/ProjectLoki/Readme.md

 # Front-end Warnings

         Image processing should be done on client side and image should be directly uploaded to s3.
+        Client should take care of caching and stopping requests to server once post collision happens.

 # Backend warnings